Alias44/Gewens-Additional-Traits/README.md

   * Fast miner
   * Uncouth
 * New Descriptions (the old ones are commented out in the xml files if for whatever reason there is a preference for them)
-  * Careful Surgeon: NAM takes medicine very seriously.
+  * Careful Surgeon: NAME takes medicine very seriously.
 HE wants to do no harm and isn't afraid to take longer to do the job right.
   * Natural Butcher: Sometimes it's hard to tell where the knife stops and NAME starts.
 People like to say that "if it bleeds NAME can skin it and split it".
   * Natural Tailor: NAME likes making apparel.
 HE can work wonders with a needle and thread a hammer and anvil, not so much
   * Eccentric Artist: NAME is an eccentric artist.
 HE has an affinity for the arts, but HE often gets lost in HIS work and forget to take care of HIMself.